YogeshSinghChilwal/Interview-Preparation/React/react.md

 ## <span style="color:#FFA500"> 1.
 What’s the difference between controlled and uncontrolled components in React?  </span>

-Controlled components in React are those where the form data is managed by React state, meaning the component's state is the single source of truth for input values.
-Uncontrolled components, by contrast, store their own state internally within the DOM and React accesses the form values using refs.
+Controlled components have their value managed by React state, while uncontrolled components rely on the DOM’s internal state accessed with refs.
+Controlled components provide more predictable behavior.

 ### Controlled Components
 - React state holds the form data.